jeremyrayjewell/cyber_journal/book-summaries/linux-basics-for-hackers-chapter-03.md

 - `ifconfig eth0 up`

-***!!!
-If we use the `ip link set` command (not mentioned in the book) instead of `ifconfig` then we do not need to bring the connection down to change the MAC!!!:**
+Also we can use the `ip link set` command (not mentioned in the book) instead of `ifconfig`:

-- `ip link set dev eth0 mac address 00:11:22:33:44:55`
+- `ip link set dev eth0 address 00:11:22:33:44:55`

 ### Assigning New IP Addresses from the DHCP Server